Flossmoor Tree Grant

 We want to give you a free tree!
 The Village of Flossmoor is receiving trees for its parkway/public spaces through a grant awarded to the Student Conservation Association, provided by the Great Lakes Restoration Initiative (GLRI).
 The purpose of the GLRI grant is to help reduce flooding in the Calumet region.
 A crew of local, young adults working for the SCA, and with the help of resident volunteers, will plant trees throughout Flossmoor parkways/public spaces starting in April 2019.
 In addition, the Morton Arboretum, Rain Ready and Davey Resource Group are collaborating to provide education and training opportunities for residents who wish to learn how to properly care for their trees.

 GLRI grant trees are restricted to parkways but are available to Flossmoor residents on a first-come, first serve basis at no cost.
 Most GLRI grant trees are ¾” to 1 ¼” diameter.
 All residents are eligible to participate in the tree grant program and are encourages to attend the Morton Arboretum educational and training events, free of charge.
+The deadline to apply for the 2019 Flossmoor Tree Grant is March 18.

 |Available trees||Botanical name||Description|